CredaCash/CredaCash/BUILDING.md

 <!--- NOTE: This file is in Markdown format, and is intended to be viewed in a Markdown viewer. -->

 Windows executables are available at [CredaCash.com](https://CredaCash.com/software/).
-The following steps are only needed to build the software for Linux, or to rebuild for Windows from the source code.
+The following steps are only needed to build the software for Linux, or to rebuild for Windows from source.

 ## Supported Platforms

-The CredaCash software is intended to be cross-platform, and has been built and run under 64-bit versions of Windows and Linux (specifically, Windows 7 x64 and Debian Stretch v9.8).
+The CredaCash software is intended to be cross-platform, and has been built and run under 64-bit versions of Windows and Linux (specifically, Windows 7 x64, Debian Stretch v9.8, and the most recent Amazon Linux 2 AMI for Amazon EC2).
 Compatibility with other platforms is unknown.

 ## Dependencies